jetty-project/jetty-load-generator/README.md

 ```

 `Resource` trees are requested to the server similarly to how a browser would do.
-In the example above, `/index.html` will be requested and awaited; when its response arrives `LoadGenerator` will send its children (in parallel if possible), siblings `/styles.css` and `/application.js`.
+In the example above, `/index.html` will be requested and awaited; when its response arrives, `LoadGenerator` will send its children (in parallel if possible): `/styles.css` and `/application.js`.

 Resources can be defined in Java, Groovy files, Jetty XML files, or JSON files.